Skip to content

 What are pirated copies?

-Pirated copies are imitations of goods of a particular trademark, design or patent.
+Pirated copies are for example, imitations of goods of a particular trademark, design or patent.
 They are often cheaper copies of expensive and popular brand name clothing, bags, shoes, make-up, car parts, medicines, telephones, furniture, food, etc.

 What happens if I order pirated goods and they arrive in Norway?